LiveHelperChat/doc/docs/bot/rest-api.md

 > {{msg_clean_lowercase}} != // Do not enter anything

+### Polling

+If you expect that the response will be delayed, you can set up polling.
+This way, the bot will keep checking the response until it matches one of the output combinations.

+While doing, that web-server is keeping connection alive, which is not ideal for web application.
+It's better to use php-resque extension for that and have it happening in the background.

+Sample bot and Rest-API https://github.com/LiveHelperChat/chatGPT/tree/main/doc/assistant for ChatGPT integration.

+### Streaming

+Streaming allows to show visitor while tokens are generated on ChatGPT or any other platform which supports streaming.

+* `Streaming event type field` - In ChatGPT case it's returning `event: event.type` type response and `data: ` afterwards.

+#### Requirements

+ * You have to have a background worker running. [lhc-php-resque](https://github.com/LiveHelperChat/lhc-php-resque) extension is optional but highly recommended.
+Otherwise you will be keeping connection to your web server.
+ * [NodeJS-Helper](https://github.com/LiveHelperChat/NodeJS-Helper) server running.
+It is required.
+ * Before sending Rest API call in your bot make sure.
+Last message is a `Send typing` message.
+We use typing message indicator and fill its content with streaming content.

+#### Output parsing

+* `Output is matched only if event is this type.` If we want to match specific event for specific `Output combination` we can set a filter for that. `MessageReceived` event as example is expecting `thread.message.delta` as an example.
+* If this output combination result should be streamed you can check `Stream this output` checkbox.
+This way it will be streamed to the visitor.
+* `Execute trigger on matched content.
+Stream will continue afterwards.` - If you want just execute trigger and flow is expected to continue check this option. `RunCreated` event as example is expecting `thread.run.created` as an example and expecting stream to continue.
+Messages will come afterward.
+* `If matched use response as final response.` - If this output is matched it's response should be set as a final response.
+This happens in `RequiresAction` event as an example.
+It's expecting `thread.run.requires_action` as an example.

+Sample bot and Rest-API https://github.com/LiveHelperChat/chatGPT/tree/main/doc/assistant_stream for ChatGPT integration.

 ## Replaceable variables

 Rest API in value fields you can use these replaceable variables.
 These variables by default are already in json format with quotes.
 To use them without quotes in JSON payload use them like `raw_{{lhc.nick}}`, etc. `raw_{{args.chat.id}}`